 ADAPTIVE OPTICS - Adaptive optics senses and compensates for the atmospheric distortions of incoming starlight up to 1,000 times per second.
 This results in an improvement in image quality on fairly bright astronomical targets by a factor 10 to 20.

-LASER GUIDE STAR ADAPTIVE OPTICS - The Keck Laser Guide Star expands the range of available targets for study with the Keck II adaptive optics system.
-It uses a 15-watt sodium-dye laser to excite sodium atoms that naturally exist in the atmosphere 90 km (55 miles) above the Earth’s surface.
-The laser creates an “artificial star” that allows the Keck adaptive optics system to observe 70-80 percent of the targets in the northern sky, compared to the 1 percent accessible without the laser.
+LASER GUIDE STAR ADAPTIVE OPTICS - The Keck Laser Guide Star expands the range of available targets for study with both the Keck I and Keck II adaptive optics systems.
+They use sodium lasers to excite sodium atoms that naturally exist in the atmosphere 90 km (55 miles) above the Earth’s surface.
+The laser creates an “artificial star” that allows the Keck adaptive optics system to observe 70-80 percent of the targets in the sky, compared to the 1 percent accessible without the laser.

 NIRC-2/AO - The second generation Near Infrared Camera works with the Keck Adaptive Optics system to produce the highest-resolution ground-based images and spectroscopy in the 1-5 micron range.
 Typical programs include mapping surface features on solar system bodies, searching for planets around other stars, and analyzing the morphology of remote galaxies.